tikoflano/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 RHV and oVirt (which is RHVs upstream project) that are relevant for this plugin, so both names are equivalent in this documentation if not explicitly mentioned.

+For backing up a VM, the plugin performs the following steps:

+* Retrieve the VM configuration data from the oVirt API as OVF XML data
+* Take a snapshot of the VM
+* Retrieve the VM disk image data of the snapshot via oVirt Image I/O
+* Remove the snapshot

 It is included in Bareos since :sinceVersion:`19: oVirt Plugin`.

 .. _oVirtPlugin-status: